 In addition to its legislative work, our Committee monitors the implementation of the CAP, and other important issues such as food security.
 In this respect, it closely cooperates with the Commission, the Council, other EU Institutions, and stakeholders.

 The AGRI Committee has 45 full members and 45 substitute members, all of them very committed to their work.

-Our website gives you the information you need, in all the languages of the EU, to follow our work: a link to the webstreaming of our meetings, draft reports and other meeting documents which you can download, meeting agendas and calendar of activities, MEP profiles and contact details, etc. Enjoy your visit!
+Our website provides a lot of information, in all the languages of the EU, to allow you to follow our work: meeting agendas, live webstreaming of our meetings, reports and amendments, MEP profiles and contact details, etc. Enjoy your visit!